nikogura/nikogura.com/GitOps.md

 ### Reproducibility

 If your cluster catches fire, can you rebuild it?
-With GitOps, the answer is definitionally yes.
+With GitOps, the answer is definitely yes.
 Stand up a new cluster, point the controller at the same git repository, and walk away.
 The controller will converge the new cluster to the desired state.

 With imperative `kubectl apply`, rebuilding means someone remembers (or discovers) which files to apply, in what order, with what flags.
 Maybe they documented it.
 Maybe they didn't.
 Maybe the docs are out of date.
 Do you want to bet your infrastructure on "maybe"?

 ### Drift Detection and Correction

 Production clusters drift.
 Someone scales a deployment manually during an incident and forgets to revert it.
 Someone edits a ConfigMap to test something.
 A CRD webhook mutates a resource in a way nobody expected.
 These things happen in every cluster, every week.
+Even the act of running causes drift - Those pristine volumes are filling up with logs.

 With GitOps, drift is detected and corrected automatically.
 The controller sees the difference between what git says and what the cluster has, and it fixes it.
 You don't need to discover the drift.
 You don't need to remember to fix it.
 It just converges.